Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     add_argument = input("number :") # Line of error
     print(add_argument)

-    # 'add_argument' variable defined is already an function of argparse library, all 'add_arguments' will be replaced by [-rts --replacetostr] parameter
+    # 'add_argument' variable defined is already a name of function of argparse library, all 'add_arguments' will be replaced by [-rts --replacetostr] feature
     ```

-### 3) You ought exclude python keywords of libraries of your program which will be taken by the `-rts, --replacetostr` feature
+### 3) You must exclude the parameters of the functions/classes of imported libraries into your source program otherwise they will be taken by the `-rts, --replacetostr` feature
 - Can generate an error = **yes**
 - **Recommended:**
     ```python